-Cresco has obtained a 100% ownership interest in Arizona Facilities Supply, LLC which includes a vertically integrated cultivation, processing, and dispensary operation in Arizona.
-Cresco has a pending 100% ownership interest in Tryke, which includes an integrated cultivation and processing operation and two dispensaries located in the Arizona market.
+On October 24, 2018, Cresco obtained a 100% ownership interest in Arizona Facilities Supply, LLC which includes a vertically integrated cultivation, processing, and dispensary operation in Arizona.

 The licenses in Arizona are renewed annually.
 Before expiry, licensees are required to submit a renewal application.
 While renewals are granted annually, there is no ultimate expiry after which no renewals are permitted.
 Additionally, in respect of the renewal process, provided that the requisite renewal fees are paid, the renewal application is submitted in a timely manner, and there are no material violations noted against the applicable license, Cresco would expect to receive the applicable renewed license in the ordinary course of business.
-While Cresco's compliance controls have been developed to mitigate the risk of any material violations of a license arising, there is no assurance that Arizona Cannabis' licenses will be renewed in the future in a timely manner.
+While Cresco's compliance controls have been developed to mitigate the risk of any material violations of a license arising, there is no assurance that Arizona Cannabis licenses will be renewed in the future in a timely manner.
 Any unexpected delays or costs associated with the licensing renewal process could impede the ongoing or planned operations of Arizona Cannabis and would have a material adverse effect on the Resulting Issuer's business, financial condition, results of operations or prospects.